Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Causal Binary Loss Function Model

-$p\theta_{int}$ and $q\theta_{unint}$ are derived from the posterior of the causal effect parameter, $p(\theta|D)$.
-Both terms are necessary \textit{ex ante} to define the loss function, because if the posterior has both negative and positive values, it means this causal factor can be probable to decrease or increase the likelihood of the same undesirable event.
-If a policy realized the intended effect, the situation would improve; if the policy turned out to realize the unintended effect, the situation would deteriorate.
-If the policy turned out to have the null effect, it would still be undesirable because of the cost of the policy being wasted.
+Both $p\theta_{int}$ and $q\theta_{unint}$ are necessary \textit{ex ante} in the loss function, because if the posterior has both negative and positive values, it means the causal factor could decrease or increase the likelihood of the undesirable event.

-Indeed, the point of a posterior is to capture the uncertainty over $\theta$.
-If the likelihood of an undesirable event were to be reduced, the negative values of $\theta$ would capture the intended effect, $\theta_{int}$, while the null and positive values of $\theta$ would capture the unintended effect, $\theta_{unint}$.
-Because a posterior is a probability distribution, these positive and negative values need to be weighted by their probabilities: hence, $p\theta_{int}$ and $q\theta_{unint}$.
-In the next subsection, I explain exactly how to specify these two terms.

 In the special case where the posterior of $\theta$ has only negative values, $q=0$ and $q\theta_{unint}I(i)$ disappears from the loss function.
 Similarly, in the special case where the posterior of $\theta$ has only positive values, $p=0$ and $p\theta_{int}I(i)$ disappears from the loss function.

-It might be argued why the model does not use just the mean of a posterior rather than dividing the posterior into the negative and positive values.
-This is because the mean is just a special case of specifying $p\theta_{int}$ and $q\theta_{unint}$, as I explain in the following subsection.
+It might be asked why the loss function does not use the mean of the whole posterior rather than dividing it into the negative and positive values.
+In fact, the mean is a special case of specifying $p\theta_{int}$ and $q\theta_{unint}$, as I explain in the following subsection.